2024–25 Danish 3rd Division

 The 2024–25 Danish 3rd Division is the fourth season of the Danish 3rd Division since its establishment in 2021 as the new fourth tier in the Danish football league system.
-The season starts with a group of twelve teams.
-After 22 rounds, the group will be split into a promotion group and a relegation group.
-The top two teams of the promotion group will get promoted to the 2025–26 Danish 2nd Division.
-The bottom three of the relegation group will be relegated to the 2025–26 Denmark Series.
+The season started with a group of twelve teams.
+After 22 rounds, the group were split into a promotion group and a relegation group.
+The top two teams of the promotion group were promoted to the 2025–26 Danish 2nd Division.
+The bottom three of the relegation group were relegated to the 2025–26 Denmark Series.

 Participants

 FA 2000 finished the 2023–24 Danish 2nd Division in 11th place and were relegated to 3rd division.
 Brabrand IF finished in 12th place and were relegated to 3rd Division.
 They replaced Frem and Ishøj IF who were promoted to the 2024–25 Danish 2nd Division.

 Sundby BK, Odder and Brønshøj BK were promoted from the 2023–24 Denmark Series.
 They replaced Vanløse, SfB-Oure FA and Vejgaard who were relegated to 2024–25 Denmark Series.